 There’s no arguing that NCL likes to push prices higher.
 In fact, cruise line executives have said as much.
 That can lead to some pricey items on the ship.
 For example, the highest-tier of wi-fi service runs a staggering $40 per day if bought onboard, and you buy service for a whole cruise.

 But there is a way you can save some money.
-We’ve noticed with sailing NCL that after each day you can still buy the Internet package, but the total cost reduces day by day.
+We’ve noticed that after each day you can still buy the internet package, but the total cost reduces day by day.
 So if you buy the $40 service on the first day of a 7-day cruise, you’ll pay about $280 for the trip.
 Wait until the next day, and the price drops to around $240, and so on.

 So if you can go without for a couple of days at the start of the cruise, you should be able to save some considerable money.